MartinPankraz/Security-Insights-2-Action/student/quest1.md

 <img alt="Connection Details" src="../img/student/Quest1/assign-playbook.png"  width="800">
 </p>

-> **Info** - Above screenshot shows the base flow used to create your playbook copies to isolate your work environment on this shared tenant used for the hands-on exercises.
+> **Note** - Above screenshot shows the base flow used to create your playbook copies to isolate your work environment on this shared tenant used for the hands-on exercises.

+Click apply.

 ## Where to next?